Success story

 Impact

-• Taxpayers who used FileYourStateTaxes reported positive experiences with the tool, with 96% saying they were satisfied or very satisfied.
+• In 2025, taxpayers who used FileYourStateTaxes reported positive experiences with the tool, with 98% saying they were satisfied or very satisfied.

 • Most taxpayers finished FileYourStateTaxes very quickly.
-From the time of data transfer from Direct File, 88% of filers completed and submitted their state return within 15 minutes.
+In 2025, from the time of data transfer from Direct File, 86% of filers completed and submitted their state return within 15 minutes.
+The most common experience was to finish this process in under five minutes.

 The challenge